mattshoe/stratify/README.md

 In the context of Stratify, a `Processor` is a class built to handle exactly one type of KSNode.
 It simply defines the operation to run against a specific type of `KSNode`.
 This is most often used to generate a new code file, but you can leverage a `Processor` to run any type of operation you may need.
-You may use it to aggregate data, or some other use-case may find.
+You may use it to aggregate data, or some other use-case you may find.

 ### Case Study
 Take this simple `Processor` below.
-This processor simply inspects the KDoc on a class declaration, then uses Kotlin Poet to generate an extension function which returns the KDoc as a string.
+This processor inspects the KDoc on a class declaration, then uses Kotlin Poet to generate an extension function which returns the KDoc as a string.

 Note that a `Processor` is not tied to any particular annotation, it simply runs against all the `KSNode` resolved by your `Strategy`.
-For example, using this in a `FilePatternStrategy` would mean this processor would only run against the classes that are within any files matching the specified file pattern.
+For example, using this in a `FilePatternStrategy` would mean this processor would only run against the classes that are within files matching the specified file pattern.

 ```kotlin
 class DocReaderClassProcessor: Processor<KSClassDeclaration> { // Specify we're only interested in KSClassDeclaration